DiogoVieira63/RPCW2023/TP3/Readme.md

+<p>This project consists in the creation of a query service about a dataset of people.</p>
 <p>First of all, all the available datasets were merge into one.
     There were 4 different datasets, all with unique records that resulted in one final dataset with 16000 unique entries</p>
 <p>In this process, it was added an attribute <b>id</b> to each record.
 And an attribute <b>foto</b> that will be explained afterwards.</p>